kasperjunge/kasperjunge.github.io/docs/_sources/posts/2025/0_ablog_github_pages_setup.rst.txt

 To do that we have to execute the following steps:

-1. Use ablogs' commandline interface (CLI) to build the blog to a build directory called docs/
+1. Build the blog to a build directory called "docs/"" using ablogs CLI command: ablog build
 2. Commit the repository changes to git
-3. Run
+3. Push the changes to GitHub using ablogs CLI command: ablog deploy